 Of course, if you are retiring in the next few years, you won’t have enough credit toward the enhanced amounts to make much of a difference to your benefits.
 These changes are really designed to have the most impact on younger workers who are in the earlier stages of their careers.
 Given the added complexity this new benefit adds to benefit calculations, it makes more sense than ever to keep track of your entitlement by obtaining occasional estimates from Service Canada.

 More information on the CPP enhancement can be found here.

 CPP And Your Financial Planning

 In this article we have looked exclusively at the CPP as it pertains to retirement benefits.
 In addition, there are survivor, disability, and other benefits to consider as part of a well-rounded approach to managing personal finances.
-More As it related to car insurance, a coverage that reimburses you for damage to or loss of your car from any one of a list of specified perils other than a collision.
-Covered perils include theft, fire...
-More information on the Canada Pension Plan can be found on the pension benefits section of the Government of Canada’s website.
+More comprehensive information on the Canada Pension Plan can be found on the pension benefits section of the Government of Canada’s website.